gdsbook/book/notebooks/04_spatial_weights.md

 to amend the matrix before using it.
 The first approach we adopt is to find the nearest neighbor for the island observation and then add this pair of neighbors to extend the neighbor pairs from the original contiguity weight to obtain a fully connected set of weights.
+This requires creating an ancillary matrix with just that one connection, and then combining it with the original one.

 We will assume, for the sake of the example, that the disconnected observation was number 103.
 For us to reattach this tract, we can assign it to be "connected" to its nearest neighbor.
 Let's first extract our "problem" geometry: